ademeglio/virtual-pets-amok/readMe.md

 [ ] 1.
 Add cages and litter box to the shelter
 [ ] 2.
 Add pets to those cages or litter box (PetBox).
 Need to be able to assign the pet to a particular cage or litterbox.

+[ ] The tick should
+  * increment hunger over time as well as decrease happiness.
+  * Then as hunger subsides, thirst increases along with waste.
+  * Once waste reaches a certain level, it drops down which means the cage/litterbox is dirty. _Unless you walked the dog before you reach that level_.
+  * As play increases, thirst and tired increases.
+  * Robots don't get hungry, but they get bored and if they get bored they start to rust.

+[ ] petDeathI() if the pet dies, then it should be removed from the shelter.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!